Renumelb/HW18/README.md

 9. [Step 7: Perform transaction in Metamask](#Paragraph8)

 ## Introduction <a name="Introduction"></a>
 ZBank, a small, innovative bank that is interested in exploring what blockchain technology can do for them and their customers.
-This document explains how to set up a private testnet that our developers can use to explore potentials for blockchain at ZBank using Proof of Authority consensus.
+This document explains how to set up a private testnet that the developers can use to explore potentials for blockchain at ZBank using Proof of Authority consensus.

 This private testnet will allow:
 - The developers to experiment as there are no real monetary transactions involved.